yoichio/public-documents/selectionapiforshadow.md

 In this document, I explain Selection API issues on Shadow DOM and propose spec modification.

 Selection API defines selection as it is unique on a ducument which consists of one node tree.
-However, Shadow DOM inserts other node trees into a document recursively and we don't expose contents in the trees with javascript API.
+However, Shadow DOM inserts other node trees into a document recursively and we don't expose contents in the trees through javascript API.
 That has made Selection API not working for Shadow DOM.([reported issue](https://github.com/w3c/webcomponents/issues/79))
 Also there are interop issues between user agents' implementation.